Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 If you are writing JS code then your files would follow a similar pattern.
 You would just have `.js` instead of `.py` files.

-If you are using Java, name your files should be named like this:
+If you are using Java, your files should be named like this:

 ```
 ├── Task1.py